Okapi-LeonardoWorm/AnyTextAnagram/README.md

 Call splitWords("Your text") if you need a list of words from a text

 Call main("your text or word", True) to print results at the terminal

+If you call the file Anagram.py you can input your text into main() by the prompt